jupyterhub/team-compass/docs/team/skills.md

 ### JupyterHub-specific knowledge

 - **JupyterHub component architecture**.
-JupyterHub is the underlying tool of many sub-projects in the JupyterHub/Binder ecosystem, and it's good to undertand its structure.
+JupyterHub is the underlying tool of many sub-projects in the JupyterHub/Binder ecosystem, and it's good to understand its structure.
 This will make it easier to identify what to work on, what folks are talking about, and what repo might be the place to look at for a given task.
 - **Code structure of the JupyterHub repository**.
 Familiarizing yourself with the code structure of